Instructors from K-16 programs and community schools are invited to apply.

 Additional spaces are available for other less commonly taught languages.

-The workshop is sponsored by Startalk and the National Heritage Language Resource Center, and cosponsored by the UCLA Asia Pacific Center and the UCLA Center for Near Eastern Studies.
+The workshop is sponsored by Startalk and the National Heritage Language Resource Center and cosponsored by the UCLA Asia Institute, the UCLA Center for Near Eastern Studies, and the UCLA Latin American Institute.

 About the Workshop

-This workshop aims to create a cohort of language teachers who will be leaders and mentors in the field of HL instruction.
-We hope that teachers who participate in the workshop will commit to re-teaching “lessons learned” at their institution or in their region when they return home.
+The workshop hopes to develop a cohort of language teachers who will be leaders and mentors in the field of heritage language instruction.

 For additional information, contact email@example.com